 - Exercising muscle cells produce acid, CO2, and 2,2 BPG.

-- Binds in hole of donut.
+- Binds in a hole of a donut.

 - Locks hemoglobin in T-state.